ziadbkh/cloudgene3/docs/developers/datasets.md

-### Tutorial: Taxprofiler Pipeline with Dataset Integration Using Cloudgene
+### Taxprofiler Pipeline with Dataset Integration Using Cloudgene

 In this tutorial, we will adapt the `taxprofiler` pipeline for taxonomic classification and profiling of metagenomic data using Cloudgene.
 The pipeline will be configured to integrate with datasets, allowing users to select specific datasets for their analysis while reducing input complexity.
 The Cloudgene application will be tailored for this use case, simplifying the pipeline's input parameters and linking datasets dynamically.